Clubby999/Blooket-Hack-GUI/INFO.md

 How to Install and Use GUI:

-1: Download guiblooket.txt
+1: Download BlooketHackGUI.txt

-2: Open blooket.com/play and join a game
+2: Open play.blooket.com and join a game

 3: Press Ctrl + Shift + I at the same time or right click anywhere on the screen and click on Inspect to open the Developer Tab